SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Adaptable_Front_End_Api.md

 ### Stateful Conversation Memory

 WilmerAI can track conversation history across multiple requests.
-To enable this, include the `[DiscussionId]` tag in the **first user message** of your API call.
+To enable this, include the `[DiscussionId]` tag anywhere in your API call.

 For example: